bibainet/xhrless/README.md

 ### XHR.prototype.setHeader = function(name, value) ###

-Add HTTP request header to this.headers.
+Add HTTP request header into `this.headers`.
 The name should be a non empty string.
-If the value is not a string or it is empty then this.headers[name] will be removed.
+If the value is not a string or it is empty then `this.headers[name]` will be removed.

 *@param* `{string}` name
 *@param* `{string}` [value]